enkidevs/curriculum/docker/fundamentals/networking/docker-port-forwarding.md

 By default, a container is not accessible to the outside world.

-To allow access we can tell Docker to expose a local container port to a port on the host machine.
+To allow access we have to tell Docker to expose a local container port to a port on the host machine.

 ```bash
 docker run \